 - the company/freelancer hosts all the applications on their own server(s), or on the server(s) of a third party.

-If on the contrary, when the client finishes making modifications and attempts to pass control over the server to the company, the company reviews the software installed on the server and decides that the client didn’t make any modifications that he didn’t communicate or any modifications that would render the server unmaintainable, the company can resume maintaining the server, after changing the root password, to make sure they are the only entity with root access to the server, complying to the terms of the same contract, as before.
+If on the contrary, when the client finishes making modifications and attempts to pass control over the server to the company, the company reviews the software installed on the server and decides that the client didn’t make any modifications that would render the server unmaintainable, too difficult to maintain, or open to security threats, the company can resume maintaining the server, (after changing the root password, to make sure they are the only entity with root access to the server), complying to the terms of the same contract as before.

-It’s important to note that although the installation services and the technical support services associated with the applications installed on the server are typically offered by the same company/freelancer that maintains the server, there may be exceptional cases, in which the installation and/or the technical support are offered by a company/freelancer that is different from the company/freelancer that does the maintanance.
+It’s important to note that although the installation and technical support services for the applications installed on the server are typically offered by the same company (or freelancer) that maintains the server, there may be exceptional cases, in which the installation and technical support are offered by one company and the maintenance is done by another company.
 This makes the RFSUYC scenario very flexible and gives the client even more freedom.
-If after the installation of all the applications he has any reasons for discontent, he can terminate the contract with the company/freelancer that installed the software (after paying for the services received) and sign another contract with a different company/freelancer for server maintenance.
-Also, if the client has special technical support requirements, he can sign a different contract for technical support for one specific application or for multiple applications with a different company/freelancer than the one performing the general server maintanance.
-This is why, in addition to the contract, a company/freelancer offering RFSUYC services, has to also sign a Service Level Agreement (SLA) with the client, in order to clearly define what services they will offer to the client.
+If after the installation of all the applications, he has any reasons for discontent, he can terminate the contract with the company or freelancer that installed the software (after paying for the services he received) and sign another contract with a different company, for server maintenance.
+Also, if the client has special technical support requirements, he can sign another contract for technical support regarding one specific application or for multiple applications, with a different company than the one performing the server maintanance.
+This is why, in addition to the contract, a company or freelancer offering RFSUYC services, has to also sign a Service Level Agreement (SLA) with the client, in order to clearly define what services they will be offering.

 Please note that when a company offers RFSUYC services to their clients, these are different from the so-called ‘Infrastructure as a Service’ (IAAS) services, because the company offering the IAAS services gives you access to the operating system running on the server but it doesn’t install and maintain the applications for you: you have to install and maintain them by yourself, whereas a company offering RFSUYC services offers installation and maintenance services for all the applications running on the server, from the operating system up to each and every application.
 Sometimes this company is different from the hosting company, sometimes it is one and the same.
 The key point is that with RFSUYC services you maintain real control over your server-side computing by being able to obtain root access to the server at any moment and being allowed to modify or delete anything that is installed or stored on the server.

 A company offering RFSUYC services also does something different from the so-called ‘Platform as a Service’ (PAAS).
-In a PAAS situation, the company offering such services installs and maintains only the software layer necessary to run your applications, such as the operating system, the programming language interpreter, the database management system, the web server, etc., but it doesn’t install and maintain your actual web applications: you have to install and maintain them by yourself, whereas a company offering RFSUYC services, as mentioned, does the installation and maintenance for all the applications running on the server while giving you real control over your computing and data in the form of root access at your request and the permission to modify or delete anything on the server.
+In a PAAS situation, the company offering such services installs and maintains only the software layer necessary to run your applications, such as the operating system, the programming language interpreter, the database management system, the web server, etc., but it doesn’t install and maintain your actual web applications: you have to install and maintain them by yourself, whereas a company offering RFSUYC services, as mentioned, does the installation and maintenance for all the applications running on the server while giving you real control over your computing and data, in the form of root access and the permission to modify or delete anything, at your request.